 - Candidate Information: The Clerk of Court qualifies candidates for local and municipal elections.
-For information about qualifying as a candidate for election contact the Secretary of State.
+For information about qualifying as a candidate for an election , click here.

 To find out where to vote contact the Registrar of Voters at (985) 447-3256

 Click here to see your what’s on your ballot.

 Click here for Election Results.